Pros & Cons of Working with Single Supplier vs Multiple Dropshipping Suppliers

-Jack – “Multiple suppliers are safer in dropshipping business.
+Jack – “Multiple drop shipping suppliers are safer in dropshipping business.
 If one ordering account has trouble, you aren’t faced with EVERY order having a problem, because you order from multiple places.

 In a perfect world, we would only see items that are available from multiple sources, because we would always have a backup.
 Unfortunately, that doesn’t end up happening as often as one might hope.

 Using multiple suppliers will also better educate you as a drop shipper.
-Most of us use Amazon and Walmart, HIGHLY competitive sources.
+Most of us use Amazon, Walmart, AliExpress, HIGHLY competitive sources.
 If you can find a source with items for sale that aren’t for sale on Amazon and Walmart, you will naturally have much less competition.
-So, if you get good at using multiple suppliers, you will most likely experience fewer issues to do competition compared to a drop shipper who exclusively uses one supplier.”
+So, if you get good at using multiple dropshipping suppliers, you will most likely experience fewer issues to do competition compared to a drop shipper who exclusively uses one supplier.”

 Ori – “Once the merchant knows everything there’s to know about his supplier and works flawlessly with it, it is definitely recommended to expand by creating business relations with other sources for these reasons:

 - Lowering item’s prices – There are many sources that are selling the same products, sometimes even using the same shipping methods.
 Collaborating with several dropshipping suppliers simultaneously, you can get the best price and profit margin almost every time while attracting more buyers.

 - Additional sources as a backup – Other than the best price one can get when expanding his suppliers’ arsenal, the seller will be protected in cases where there are issues and problems with orders that can be fulfilled by more than a single source.